SMByC/AcATaMa/docs/response-design.md

 ### Reference data

-Collection of reference observations or other types of data sources characterized as having the most accurate available assessment of the “true” condition at the sample location, and with the help of the sampling unit space and the expertise of the evaluator, to contribute to the reference classification determination and the labeling protocol.
+Collection of reference observations or other types of data sources characterized as having the most accurate available assessment of the "true" condition at the sample location, and with the help of the sampling unit space and the expertise of the evaluator, to contribute to the reference classification determination and the labeling protocol.

 **B)** The labeling protocol that implies the classification of the sampling unit based on the information obtained from